boyanbotev/ALEXProtoTest/README.md

 Alex is an interactive story powered by OpenAI's GPT-4.
 Your actions decide the course of Alex’s life.
 What you do changes who he will become – a schizophrenic?
 A stay at home loser?
 A nerd at the top of his class… or even a cool kid??
 It is all down to you and the inner warfare between different parts of Alex’s soul.

 A combination of programmatic logic and API calls to different LLMs allows a custom story to be influenced by the player's choices.
-The focus is on providing the player with choices of how to develop psychologically, leading to endless brnaching narrative within specific constraints.
+The focus is on providing the player with choices of how to develop psychologically, leading to endless branching narrative within specific constraints.

 Unity Editor Version: 2022.3.14f1